-PETALING JAYA (Oct 16): Minister in the Prime Minister’s Department Datuk Seri Abdul Wahid Omar today downplayed criticisms by the opposition on the level of government’s debt, saying that Malaysia has actually moved into a fiscal “safe zone”.
+PETALING JAYA: Minister in the Prime Minister’s Department Datuk Seri Abdul Wahid Omar yesterday downplayed criticisms raised by the opposition on the level of the government’s debt, saying that Malaysia has actually moved into a fiscal “safe zone”.

-“If you look at the matrix, we have moved into the safe zone, meaning that our combined direct obligations and contingent liabilities is below 70% [of the gross domestic product (GDP)] and our fiscal deficit this year is at 3.5% and moving towards 3% (next year),” he told reporters yesterday.
+“If you look at the matrix, we have moved into the safe zone, meaning that our combined direct obligations and contingent liabilities are below 70% [of the gross domestic product (GDP)] and our fiscal deficit this year is at 3.5% and moving towards 3% [next year],” he told reporters yesterday.

 “Our debt is also being kept well below 55% [of GDP].
 If you look at the government’s announcement in last Friday’s budget, the level of government debt is below 53%.
-If you include the contingent liabilities at 15%, so all in, it does not exceed 70%,” he added.
+If you include contingent liabilities at 15%, it does not exceed 70%,” he said.

-Meanwhile, according to Minister in the Prime Minister’s Department Datuk Seri Idris Jala in a statement on the Economic Transformation Programme webpage, a fiscal safe zone - a matrix developed by the Boston Consulting Group - is achieved if, as a percentage of the GDP, public debt is below 75% and deficit is at 4%, or below.
+According to Minister in the Prime Minister’s Department Datuk Seri Idris Jala in a statement on the Economic Transformation Programme webpage, a fiscal safe zone — a matrix developed by Boston Consulting Group Inc — is achieved if, as a percentage of the GDP, public debt is below 75% and deficit is at 4%, or below.

-He said a danger zone is characterised by the public debt equalling or hitting above the GDP, with a deficit of 8% and above.
+A danger zone is when the public debt equals or hits above the GDP, with a deficit of 8% and above.

-Malaysia’s legislated debt ceiling or self-imposed ceiling for public debt is 55% of the GDP.
-Last year, Malaysia’s government debt had pared down from 55% to 53% of the GDP.
+Malaysia’s self-imposed ceiling for public debt is 55% of the GDP.
+Last year, Malaysia’s government debt was pared down from 55% to 53% of the GDP.